 1. Understanding the template mechanism of AnQi CMS

-Firstly, it is important to understand that the basis for the security CMS to handle statistical code lies in its powerful template system.
-The default template structure typically includes abash.htmlA file that acts as the 'skeleton' of a website, responsible for defining the common parts of a page, such as the header, navigation, and footer.
-The most common way to insert global statistical code is inbash.htmlof<head>or<body>Place a unified statistics code tag before the end tag, such as{{- pluginJsCode|safe }}This tag will output content based on the JS automatic submission code configured in the "Link Push" or "Global Settings" in the backend.
+Firstly, it is important to understand that the foundation of Anqi CMS handling statistical codes lies in its powerful template system.
+The default template structure usually includes abash.htmlA file that acts as the "skeleton" of a website, responsible for defining the common parts of a page, such as the header, navigation, and footer.
+The most common way to insert global statistical code is tobash.htmlof<head>or<body>Place unified statistics code tags before the end tag, such as{{- pluginJsCode|safe }}.
+This tag will output the content based on the JS auto-submit code you configure in the background "Link Push" or "Global Settings".

-However, simply global insertion obviously cannot meet all the refined needs.
+However, simply global insertion cannot meet all the refined needs.
 The advantage of Anqi CMS lies in its ability to allow for deeper customization and overrides of templates.

-Second, the independence of pages, categories, and document templates.
+Second, the independence of pages, categories, and document templates

-【en】High content model flexibility is provided by Anqi CMS, which means we can create custom models for different content types (such as articles, products, events), and further more, forSingle document, single category, even a single independent pageSpecify a completely different template.
+An enterprise CMS provides extremely flexible content models, which means we can create custom models for different content types (such as articles, products, events), and further more, forA single document, a single category, and even a single independent pageSpecify an entirely different template.

-The strength of this mechanism lies in: If a page or category uses a custom template, then that custom template has complete control.
-You can choose not to include the global in this custom template.{{- pluginJsCode|safe }}Tags, but instead directly embed exclusive statistics code for the specific page or category.
-For example, on a landing page template specifically used for a marketing campaign.page/campaign.html[en] You can directly write the conversion tracking code for the activity without affecting the statistics of other pages.
+The strength of this mechanism lies in the fact that if a page or category uses a custom template, then this custom template has complete control.
+You can choose not to include the global in this custom template.{{- pluginJsCode|safe }}Labels are not used, instead, dedicated statistics code for the specific page or category is embedded.
+For example, on a landing page template specifically used for a marketing campaignpage/campaign.htmlIn Chinese, you can directly write the conversion tracking code for the activity without affecting the statistics of other pages.

-You can add custom parameters in the "Global Settings" backend, for example, name a parameter asGoogleAnalyticsCode, and set your GA code snippet as its value.
-Then, in the template, you can use{% system with name="GoogleAnalyticsCode" %}such a label to get and output this code.
+You can add custom parameters in the "Global Settings" backend, for example, name a parameter asGoogleAnalyticsCodeand set your GA code snippet as its value.
+Then, in the template, you can use{% system with name="GoogleAnalyticsCode" %}This tag is used to retrieve and output this code.

-Further, you can add custom fields to the "Other Parameters" section on a specific page to store exclusive statistics code for that page, and then use it in the template of that page.{% archiveDetail with name="YourCustomAnalyticsField" %}or{% pageDetail with name="YourCustomAnalyticsField" %}Call this method.
-This approach makes the management of statistical code more modular and easier to adjust without touching the core template logic.
+Further, you can add custom fields to store the exclusive statistical code of a specific page in the "Other Parameters" section, and then use it in the template of that page,{% archiveDetail with name="YourCustomAnalyticsField" %}or{% pageDetail with name="YourCustomAnalyticsField" %}Call this method.
+This makes managing the statistical code more modular and easier to adjust without touching the core template logic.

 {% if archive.CategoryId == 10 %}